jacklowrie/wp-gizmo/README.md

 While not strictly necessary (this repo will still work in a vacuum as a starting place), WP-Gizmo works best when you take advantage of Git/GitHub.
 That way, when there are updates to WP-Gizmo, you can pull them into your plugin (or custom version) using version control!
 Check out the wiki page on WP-Gizmo's [recommended git workflow](https://github.com/jacklowrie/wp-gizmo/wiki/Recommended-Git-Workflow) for step-by-step instructions and naming best-practices.
 # Usage
 At present, once WP-Gizmo installed, it's essentially a single-file plugin with a linting setup, ready for you to hack on.
 Add your functionality to `wp-gizmo.php` and test in your local WordPress install.
 If you'd like to make a production bundle, duplicate the entire directory and rename it to your desired plugin name, rename `wp-gizmo.php` to `[your-plugin-name].php`, and remove any unnecessary files (that will likely mean everything other than the main file you just renamed).
 This will be automated in v0.2, once we've picked a build tool and added a bundle process.
+# Documentation
+Currently, all documentation lives in this readme and in the [WP-Gizmo wiki](https://github.com/jacklowrie/wp-gizmo/wiki).
+There isn't much, but as issues get reported, questions get asked, and WP-Gizmo gets built out, the docs will become more robust.
+So if you need docs for something, please file an issue!